 “It’s clear there were complaints before I got there,” Grace said.
 “I don't think they even bothered to put any of it in writing.
 I was documenting every detail, which now can be scrutinized to say I did something wrong.
 But I'm the only one who did anything at all.”

-Grace may also be taking scrutiny from the state of Ohio, after Gov. Mike DeWine ordered an investigation of any still-licensed Ohio physicians who knew of Strauss’ abuse and failed to report it to the Ohio State Medical Board or to the police.
+Grace may also be facing scrutiny from the state of Ohio, after Gov. Mike DeWine ordered an investigation of any still-licensed Ohio physicians who knew of Strauss’ abuse and failed to report it to the Ohio State Medical Board or to the police.

 Grace, who is still licensed to practice medicine in Ohio, has not been found at fault in any investigation to date for his procedure in removing Strauss.